-Almost every owner of a suburban area dreams of a wonderful flower garden that would delight in its flowering throughout the warm period.
+Almost every owner of a country site dreams of a wonderful flower garden that would delight in its flowering throughout the warm period.
 How to achieve this?

 The list of plants for a flower bed directly depends on its location.
 Let's analyze the main areas on the site where the flower garden can be located, and consider which plants are suitable for their decoration.